I have often wondered just how much or how little of the author’s personality and experiences end up in a fictional character.

 Have they escaped from what is almost the inescapable,

 Have they travelled to dangerous places, or got locked up in a foreign jail?

 We research, read, and I guess experience some or all of the above on the way to getting the book written, but it’s perhaps an interesting fundamental question.

 Who am I today?
 Or, more to the point, who do I want to be today?

 Or it can be a question, out of left field, in an interview; “Who are you?”

 My initial reaction was to say, “I’m a writer.”
 But that wasn’t the answer the interviewer is looking for.

-Am I myself?
+Am I myself today?

 Have I got someone definite in mind when I start writing the story?